haridas/haridas.github.com/src/articles/is-lottery-prediction-possible.md

 Number of sequences in lottery number can be treated as finite sequence.
 The random numbers from RNG usually pick random number from this finite sequence.
 Let's connect this to the Language models in NLP.
-NLP language models predict the next word from what ever it seen till now.
+NLP language models predict the next word from whatever it seen till now.
 If we take all the words in english dictionary, it comes around 171,476 words.
 If we arrange these words in particular order it forms valid sentence, ie; we can't put all combinations of words to form a valid sentence.
-This means there is fixed order of word sequence, this is what the NLP models learns internally via word co-occurrence and other methods.
+This means there is a fixed order of word sequence, this is what the NLP models learns internally via word co-occurrence and other methods.